sathvikaithala/Final_project/README.md

 ![ETL Process](Images/ETL.png)

 ###### Data Analysis Phase:
-Detailed descriptions of our data analysis can be found in our [presentation](https://drive.google.com/file/d/10OQSpUDdGAvfv400hQJ3XEkmrohSWTQC/view?usp=sharing), on slide 7.
+Detailed descriptions of our data analysis can be found in our [presentation](https://drive.google.com/file/d/10OQSpUDdGAvfv400hQJ3XEkmrohSWTQC/view?usp=sharing).

 Here are the housing price trends of New York (top) and Los Angeles (bottom), after we cleaned null values from our data.
 We found that the housing prices in Los Angeles to rise in a more linear and predictable fashion compared to New York, which was more sporadic.